charlesmc-techart/MyScripts/README.md

 A script that will recursively search a directory for XMP files that don't have corresponding image files, then move them to a new directory.

+## `lowercase_file_extensions.zsh`

+A script that will recursively search a directory for files with non-lowercase extensions, then rename them.